hbkabir004/Zepto-Font-Group-System/README.md

 ## Introduction

-The **Zepto Font Group System** is a web-based application that allows users to upload fonts (TTF format only), create font groups, and manage them with features like editing and deleting groups.
+The **Zepto Font Group System** is a web-based Fullstack application that allows users to upload fonts (TTF format only), create font groups, and manage them with features like editing and deleting groups.
 The application is built using **React.js** and  **TailwindCSS** , providing a responsive and user-friendly interface for font management.
 This project is designed to showcase full-stack development capabilities, including file uploads, form validation, and dynamic UI rendering.

 ---